theRealProHacker/iso-codes/README.md

 # iso-codes
-This repository contains iso code dictonaries to easily translate from an ISO-639-1 Language Code
+This repository contains ISO-639-1 Language Code dictionaries.

 # Files
 This is a description of the files in this repository